canonical/starbase/README.rst

    - .yamllint.yaml
 #.
 If you're rebasing a library, add the integrations tests structure.
    Applications should use spread for integration tests.
+# Finally, once all files are manually synced, actually sync the git history:
+   - ``git remote add starbase git@github.com:canonical/starbase.git``
+   - ``git merge --allow-unrelated-histories starbase/main``
+   - ``git remote remove starbase``
+   - Don't forget to review all the new files and dirs that this merge adds - you'll want to delete a lot of them.

 Create a new project